jtsang4/make-real/README.md

 This repo makes some changes to original repo to make the app:

-1. 🖥️ Support call customizing OpenAI API endpoint on the backend
+1. 🖥️ Support call customizing OpenAI API endpoint on the backend by environment variables
 2. 🐳 Deploy by Docker with preconfigured API key

 ## Usage